SerhatG35/flip-question-card/README.md

 - **Category** (optional)
 - **Difficulty** (optional)</br>

-Until you pick the correct answer for that card, card will remain.
+Until you pick the correct answer for that card, card will remain.</br>
 [Demo](https://flip-question-card.vercel.app/)